Kaliprasanna Singha: Vidyotsahini Sabha and contribution to Bengali Theatre

 Other than his contribution to literature, Kaliprasanna had immense contribution to Bengali theatre too.
 He established the Vidyotsahini Sabha (a platform for those interested in education) at the age of 15.
 It was established most probably in 1855.
-Eminent gentlemen like Krishnadas Pal, Acharya Krishna Kamal Bhattacharya, Peari Chand Mitra, and Radhanath Sikdar were associated with it.
+Eminent gentlemen like Kristo Das Pal, Acharya Krishna Kamal Bhattacharya, Peary Chand Mitra, and Radhanath Sikdar were associated with it.
 Vidyotsahini Sabha was mainly responsible for promoting Hindu theatre, and Vidyotsahini Mancha was set up in 1857 at Kaliprasanna's home.
 The members of this group performed Shakuntala in 1857.
 According to a witness, "The performance of 'Sakuntala' at Simla was, however a failure, This is not to be wondered at; for Sakuntala being a masterpiece of dramatic genius, requires versatile and consummate talent for its representation, rarely to be met with in this country."

 Later on Kaliprasanna enacted the play Benisanhar, which received a warm response and the performance was praised in Samvad Prabhakar.
 Young Kaliprasanna played the role of Bhanumati, a female character.
 Later in 1857 itself, Kaliprasanna himself wrote the play Vikramorvashi based on the Sanskrit composition of Kalidas.
 Kaliprasanna played the role of Pururava.
 The drama was highly eulogised including the performance of Kaliprasanna as actor.

 Through Vidyotsahini Sabha he felicitated Michael Madhusudan Dutt for introducing blank verse in Bengali poetry.
 Kaliprasanna awarded Michael Madhusudan with a certificate and a silver peg.

 Kaliprasanna also wrote several other plays, such as Babu (1854), Sabitri Satyaban (1858) and Malati Madhab (1856).

 Publications

 He also edited/published several magazines like Vidyotsahini Patrika, Paridarshak, Sarvatattwa Prakashika, Bibidhartha Samgraha etc. Paridarshak was a Bengali daily newspaper started by Jaganmohan Tarkalankar and Madangopal Goswami.
 For improvement of the newspaper, Kaliprasanna took over editorship of the newspaper.
 The quality of the newspaper was ahead of its times and Kristo Das Pal wrote, "He also started a first class vernacular daily newspaper, the like of which we have not yet seen."
 Bibidhartho Samgraha was first edited by Babu Rajendralal Mitra, the well known native gentleman.
 After him that magazine had been revived under the auspices of Kaliprasanna Singha.

 In 1862 the most acclaimed Hootum Pyanchar Naksha had been published.
 In this book he criticised the activities of the then middle class societies in a humorous manner under the pseudonym Hootum Pyancha.

-He provided financial assistance to magazines like Tattabodhini Patrika, Somprakash, Mookerjee's Magazine, Bengalee, Doorbin and Hindu Patriot.
+He provided financial assistance to magazines like Tattwabodhini Patrika, Somprakash, Mookerjee's Magazine, Bengalee, Doorbin and Hindoo Patriot.

 Translation of Mahabharata

 Under his editorship, the Mahabharata was translated to Bengali in prose form, which is still read and published widely.
-The whole project was supervised by Vidyasagar.
+The whole project was supervised by Ishwarchandra Vidyasagar.
 The translation was completed in a house named "Sarswatashram" at Baranagar in North Kolkata.
 Kaliprasanna distributed Mahabharata without charging a price.
 Kaliprasanna compromised his several mahals(owned lands)to bear the expenses.

 He also translated "Bhagavad Gita" the Hindu sacred scripture, which was published posthumously.